maubanel/UE5-Blueprints/user-input-iii/README.md

 ##### `Step 7.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we don't want to pull off of the **Toggle Visibility** execution pins as this gets called every time and handles toggling on and off.
-This is an enable node and doesn't toggle.
-So go back to the **Sequence** node and *press* **Add pin** then take the Then 2 execution pin and attach it to the input execution of the Enable Input node.
-Add a comment to this new portion `Toggle Input On and Off`.
+Connect these to the **Begin Play** execution node.

 ![add pin to sequence node](images/SequenceToEnableCommentRm16.jpg)